-This month’s Trekk Talk features another one of our newest team members!
-Tyler Calderwood joined our team late in 2021 as a PPC Strategist, and if you don’t know what that job title means, have no fear because we’ll get into that in a moment.
+This month’s Trekk Talk features PPC Strategist Tyler Calderwood.
+If you're not entirely sure what Tyler's job title means, have no fear because we’ll get into that in a moment.
 In fact, we’ll dive deep into the world of PPC, what Tyler’s day-to-day looks like here at Trekk, and much more.
 I think you’ll appreciate the approachable way Tyler looks at his role and his enthusiasm and advice for those looking to get started in the field.

 Alright, let’s start off with the basics.
 Tyler, what do you do as part of the Content Strategy and Marketing Operations team?